 Stated Income Business Lines of Credit Product Overview

-Time in Business: 2 years in business
+- Time in Business: 2 years in business

 The fact that you are not proving profit/loss with a tax return and just stating your income means that lenders will rely more on your personal credit.
 Better you credit the greater the likely hood of approval and better terms.